 Direct mail is still in use, though it is not very effective.
 There is an increase in digital direct marketing with the expansion of eCommerce in Finland.
-Direct marketing campaigns are becoming more diversified and advertising is becoming more precisely segmented.
-Social media is used to reach new target groups, and the use of electronic messaging for marketing purposes is growing.
+Direct marketing campaigns are becoming more diversified, and advertising is becoming more precisely segmented.
+Social media is used to reach new target groups, and the use of electronic messaging for marketing purposes is widely used.
 Tailored services, omnichannel retailing, and targeted communication are closely related to the growth in eCommerce.

 In Finland, the GDPR is supplemented by the Data Protection Act which entered into force on 1 January 2019 and repealed the old Personal Data Act (523/1999).).
-The GDPR is broad in scope and applies to all companies who collect, process, and/or store the personal data of European citizens regardless if a company has a physical presence in Europe or directly provides goods or services to European customers.
+The GDPR is broad in scope and applies to all companies who collect, process, and/or store the personal data of European citizens regardless, if a company has a physical presence in Europe or directly provides goods or services to European customers.
 Marketing under the GDPR is regulated like any other data processing activity.
 See more at Complete Guide to GDPR Compliance.
 In addition, the GDPR has led to amendments to other legislation regarding the processing of personal data such as the Act on the Protection of Privacy in Working Life (759/2004) as amended in 2019, the Criminal Code (39/1889) (‘the Criminal Code’), the Act on Enforcement of Fines (672/2002), and the Act on Grey Economy Information Unit (1207/2010.

 The Data and Marketing Association of Finland (ASML) can assist in navigating the marketing ecosystem of Finland.
 ASML is a member of the World Federation of Direct Selling Associations (WFDSA).